peterstriegel/Project-MKE-3D/README.md

 Visit the website at https://mke-3d.vercel.app

 Instructions:
-Left-click drag to rotate
+Left-click drag to rotate,
-Right-click drag to pan
+Right-click drag to pan,
-Scroll to zoom
+Scroll to zoom,
 Red circles represent areas of interest.
 Hover or click them to explore.